iwanders/playground-interp-no_std-rs/README.md

 cargo b -Z build-std=core --target x86_64-unknown-linux-gnu
 ```

+The target must be passed as well, otherwise the `-nostartfiles` gets passed to buildscripts, which prevents them from running succesfully.

 The Makefile provides convenience helpers for this that allow using `make r` to run the above command.

 ### Who not just use `x86_64-unknown-linux-musl`?